CloudBedrock/cribops-wp-kit/readme.txt

 * Subscriptions
 * ..and more

-With just one click you can be up and running with a fully functional business site based on LaunchKit.
+With just one click you can be up and running with a fully functional business site based on CribOps WP Kit.

-Instead of creating Frankenstein Monsters by purchasing and installing random plugins at the flea market, LaunchKit provides you an optimized WordPress admin experience for instant delivery and management of a curated software stack, with expert help for your WordPress "solution" as a whole.
+Instead of creating Frankenstein Monsters by purchasing and installing random plugins at the flea market, CribOps WP Kit provides you an optimized WordPress admin experience for instant delivery and management of a curated software stack, with expert help for your WordPress "solution" as a whole.

 ## Changelog